chrisdawley/gpt_tech_writer_prompts/README.md

 tech_writer_resume: Provides the role for a technical writer with experience in software documentation

-outline author: Prompts for a series of zero-shot requests that will step you through creating a list of tasks from a source document
+outline_author: Prompts for a series of requests that will step you through creating a list of tasks from a source document

 concept_author: Prompts for authoring conceptual information